internetarchive/dweb-transport/README.md

 It has some legacy material, examples and partially started projects.

-* gun: Our modified gun client that hijacks queries for .../arc/archive.org/metadata
 * Webtorrent super peer/tracker combo
     * seeder: Super peer for webtorrent, that knows how to look up btih on IA
     * tracker: Super tracker for webtorrent, always adds the seeder super peer to results.